fed135/ha-store/README.md

   // Params will be the parameters for the request, which must be declared in the `delimiter` config of the store
   // Contexts will be the list of originating context information

-  // Now perform some exensive network call or database lookup...
+  // Now perform some expensive network call or database lookup...

   // Then, respond with your data formatted into this formats:
   // { '123': { language: 'fr', name: 'fred' } }